Skip to main content

 Connect Gateway Architecture Advanced

-Contact CData Support if you need a different connector with the Connect Gateway.
-Installing the Connect Gateway involves two main steps:
+Currently, Connect AI supports the following connectors with the Connect Gateway: Contact CData Support if you need a different connector with the Connect Gateway.
+Setting up the Connect Gateway involves three main steps:

 2